 How do I Teach Phonemic Awareness?

-I was in a reading training last fall and the instructor said “you’ll know it’s a phonemic awareness exercise if you can do it in the dark”.
+I was in a reading training last fall and the instructor said “You’ll know it’s a phonemic awareness exercise if you can do it in the dark”.
 This is because phonemic awareness is only about hearing the sounds.
 But the newest research questions that just because it can be done in the dark, should it?

 With that idea in mind let’s look at some examples to practice phonemic awareness with children.